ahmedhosssam/ahmedhosssam.github.io/content/posts/chatbang/index.md

 ```
 That line reads text from the clipboard using `navigator.clipboard.readText()`.

-And ChatGPT's website does a very great thing,  it gives you the response as a markdown format, not just text, which is a great opportunity to make the response quite beautiful in the terminal, not just plain text.
+And ChatGPT's website does a great thing, it gives you the response as markdown, which is a great opportunity to make the response quite beautiful in the terminal, not just plain text.
 And that idea was a suggestion from one of my friends, huge thanks to him.

 And that's it!
 Now we have the response as a markdown format.
 We need to render it in the terminal.
 I use [go-term-markdown](https://github.com/MichaelMure/go-term-markdown) for that.
-It's a markdown rendering library written in go, and it's super easy to use.
+It's a markdown rendering library written in Go, and it's super easy to use.

 Everything else is just a loop to perform all these steps for every prompt.

 Finally, one challenge remains is when chatgpt.com decides to change the code of the page.
 For example if they decides to change the names of the `id`s and classnames, the whole program will break.
 We will need to make a new release for every change.
-I haven't figured out yet if there is a long term solution for something like this, but we will see.
+I haven't figured out yet if there is a long term solution for something like that, but we will see.